 Candidates, who fulfill at least one of the following pre-requisites, may file a special request to registration office for admission without the Psychometric examination:

 - They hold a B.A .degree with the minimum average of 85.

 - They hold a B.A degree and M.A degree with the average of at least 82.

 Candidates must achieve an "Advanced 2" level in English before the beginning of the academic year.

-The last date to submit all documents concerning previous education is August 15, 2020.
+The last date to submit supporting documents and all documents concerning previous education is 2 weeks after registration.

 The Faculty will admit candidates with the highest scores in each of the categories mentioned above, according to quotas determined by the Faculty's Admissions Committee.